On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Preliminaries and Overview of Main Results

+We show that there does not exist a mechanism which finds a stable fractional matching and is incentive compatible for all agents.

-We identify a special class of stable matching instances having a {\em unique stable fractional matching}.
-We show that, in fact, any stable matching instance which has a unique stable fractional matching belongs to this class.
-Further, when the input instances are restricted to those that belong to this class, we have that any mechanism which finds a stable fractional matching is incentive compatible.
-Moreover, when all remaining agents are truthful, no coalition can strategically collude and misreport their valuations to increase their own utilities.
-We call this property being resistant to coalitional manipulations.
+We describe a special class of stable matching instances (which we call Conditional Mutual First Preference (CMFP)) having a {\em unique} stable fractional matching.
+We show, in fact, that any stable matching instance which has a unique stable fractional matching belongs to CMFP.
+Further, when the input instances belong to this class, we have that any mechanism which finds a stable fractional matching is incentive compatible.
+Moreover, no coalition of agents can strategically collude and misreport their utilities to increase their own utilities, when all remaining agents are truthful.
+This property can be described as resistance to coalitional manipulations.

-In defining this class we rely heavily on identifying pairs of nodes that satisfy the MFP property.
-We call a man woman pair to be MFP (mutual first preference) if they are each others' \emph{first preferences}.
-That is, $m$ and $w$ are said to be MFP if $ w=\argmax_{a\in W} U^{(t)}(m,a),\, m=\argmax_{a\in M} V^{(t)}(a,w) $.
-Note that for any stable matching instance $I$ with strict preferences, if there exist a pair of nodes that are MFP, they must be matched under every stable matching.
+In defining the CMFP class, we rely crucially on identifying pairs of nodes that satisfy a property called the mutual first preference (MFP) property.

+\begin{definition}[MFP] We say a pair $(m,w)$ satisfies mutual first preference property if $ \{w\} = \argmax_{a\in W} U(m,a),\, \{m\}=\argmax_{a\in M} V(a,w) $. \end{definition} That is, each happens to be the \emph{first preference} of the other.
+Note that for any stable matching instance $I$ with strict preferences, if there exists a pair of nodes that satisfies MFP, the two nodes must be matched under every stable matching.

-An important contribution of our work is to give a polynomial-time algorithm to find a stable fractional matching, which is not integral, whenever one exists.
-This algorithm is instrumental in establishing that whenever there are no MFP pairs, under strict preferences, a stable fractional matching which is not integral can be found.
+An important contribution of our work is to give a polynomial-time algorithm to find a stable fractional matching, which is non-integral, whenever such a fractional matching exists.
+This algorithm is key to establishing that whenever there are no MFP pairs, under strict preferences, a stable fractional matching that is not integral can be found.
 This, in turn, characterizes the instances which have unique stable fractional matchings.
-Envy-graphs are critical in establishing these results.
+Envy-graphs are critical to establishing these results.
 Before defining the construction of an envy-graph, we define envy.